Ko11e/Bogardens-blacksmith/README.md

 ####  Contact page

 ### Color
-Since Balcksmith usally a mysterius feeling the darkerteam feelt lika the right choice and looking at other blacksmith site a darkercolor is usally used.
-The darkbrown color (#3D261F), the background color, is sampeld for the apron in the Hero image.
-The white and the orange is found using a website [ColorSpace](https://mycolor.space/?hex=%233D261F&sub=1).
+Blacksmithing is often considered a mysterious profession, so darker colors are usually preferred for websites related to this field.
+Looking at other blacksmith websites, it can be observed that a dark color is commonly used.
+The background color is a dark-brown shade (#3D261F), which is sampled from the apron in the Hero image.
+The white and orange colors used on the website are chosen using ColorSpace.
+[ColorSpace](https://mycolor.space/?hex=%233D261F&sub=1).

 ### Images
-- The site contains a larger baner as a hero image to immediately capture the attention of the user.
-Over the image is a filter with a gradient from the hammer blows, and the sparks, to the top or the bottom of the image.
-The gradient is appyed to make the picture more eye catching and for the user the qiukly understand the content of the website.
+- The website features a big banner as a hero image that aims to grab the user's attention right away.
+The image has a filter that creates a gradient effect, starting from the hammer blows and the sparks, and going up or down to the top or bottom of the picture.
+This gradient effect is used to make the image more visually appealing and to help the user quickly understand the purpose of the website.

-- In the section about the smithy two photos are shown to the owner and the farm.
-Because its a one man company showing a picture of the owner
+(- In the section about the smithy two photos are shown to the owner and the farm.
+Because its a one man company showing a picture of the owner)

-- The images of the products is to give the user a feeling of the skille and presition in the companys work.
-This applys also in the image to the special order section.
+- The images of the products are to give the user a feeling of the skills and precision of the company's work.
+This applies also in the image to the special order section.

 ## Technologies